Countdown to the election: Mail-in-ballots sent, new machines delivered

 "We'd rather (provide too many) than have there be a line," Bugdon said of the need to prevent people from having to be in big indoor groups to prevent the spread of COVID-19.
 "We still don't know the popularity of early voting."

-There will be six early voting sites set up around Atlantic County and three each in Cumberland and Cape May counties.
+Six early voting sites will be set up in Atlantic County and three each in Cumberland and Cape May counties.
 Any registered voter can vote at any early voting site in their home county.

 New voting equipment is making that flexibility possible.